KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **wVm**: cost function weighting factor for minimizing muscle fiber velocities (term mainly for regularization of the optimization).

    - **Loads_path**: directory and filename of the external loads (.xml file).
-The program will use the OpenSim libraries to solve the inverse dynamics problem when the required input argument ID_path is empty and Misc.\textit{Loads_path} points to an external loads file.
+The program will use the OpenSim libraries to solve the inverse dynamics problem when the required input argument ID_path is empty and *Misc.Loads_path* points to an external loads file.

-   - **ID_ResultsPath**: directory where the inverse dynamics results will be saved when the input argument \textit{ID_path} is left empty.
+   - **ID_ResultsPath**: directory where the inverse dynamics results will be saved when the input argument *Misc.ID_path* is left empty.

    - **f_cutoff_ID**: cutoff frequency for the butterworth recursive low pass filter applied to the inverse dynamics data (default is 6 Hz).